 S Scale is currently really lacking in the variety of gondolas.

 Canadian National Drop Bottom

 This car was imported by W A Drake in 1997.
 I must have been in my “It’s not PRR” moods when it came out, so I never got 1.
 Having had the gondolas here since then from others for minor repairs, I came to really like the car a lot.
+Others must have liked it too because they seem to sell for over $250.00+ whenever they are listed on eBay.
 It was sort of a bucket list car, so I finally got 1 in a trade for some unused plastic cars.

 This car is a urethane kit that was made by Steve Funaro for Central Hobby Supply in Syracuse NY in the early 1990s.
 It was released at the same time as the FM flat car kit.
 I assembled the GRa first.
 It is also the first urethane kit I assembled.
 I was not very interested in underbody detail at that time, so there is none added on this car.
 There were some assembly issues with this kit.
 The ends were not long enough to cover the sides.
 They were too long to fit between the sides.
 So I had to compromise and notch the sides to get the ends to fit.
 I made all the stake pockets 1 at a time.
 It is currently in need of some minor repairs.